up

 In addition to the County roads, transit, bridges, sidewalks, traffic improvements, and public works programs included in the County CIP, the State's Consolidated Transportation Program (CTP) represents a significant investment in improving and maintaining the roadway network in Montgomery County.
 The State's Draft Consolidated Transportation Program is released each October.
 Final action on the Statewide CTP is taken by the Maryland Department of Transportation.

-The County Executive will seek additional State funding for rehabilitation or replacement of poorly rated bridges.
+The County Executive will seek additional State funding as part of his congestion relief initiative for intersection and interchange improvements and other State efforts to alleviate traffic congestion problems in the County, including the Corridor Cities Transitway, the relocation of Walter Reed Hospital to the National Military Medical Center in Bethesda and the construction of the Purple Line.
 For more information on State support for the County transportation program, see the Transportation section of the CIP or the Consolidated Transportation Program.

 Transit